 Laminate flooring is cheaper and easier to install than hardwood flooring.
 Prices range from about $1.50 per sq. ft. to $3 per sq. ft, but you can find better deals from wholesalers and online distributors.
 Laminate flooring can be placed on top of almost any existing floor, excluding carpet, and several manufacturers offer a glue-free, tongue-and-groove system.
 The interlocking planks make it an easy installation for weekend warriors, and it can be uninstalled without damaging the laminate or the original flooring underneath.

 Laminate flooring works well in high-traffic areas and homes with pets.
 It is scratch-resistant, durable and easy to clean.
 Just use a dust mop or a mop dampened with water.
-Most manufacturers offer at least a 10-year warranty on their product.
+Plus, most manufacturers offer at least a 10-year warranty on their product.

 Laminate flooring does not absorb sound well and can have a hollow sound when you walk on it, particularly in high heels.
 Using an acoustic underlay will help reduce the noise, but it still may be a nuisance.
 Laminate also lacks the visual warmth of other materials, including hardwood.